apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

 The following shows the (rich) grammar for the `SELECT` statement in SQL++.

-> TW: Should we replace SelectElement with SelectValue?
-MC: Yes, and done below.

     SelectStatement    ::= ( WithClause )?
                            SelectSetOperation (OrderbyClause )? ( LimitClause )?
     SelectSetOperation ::= SelectBlock (<UNION> <ALL> ( SelectBlock | Subquery ) )*